 Assistive Technology Resources

 Kurzweil3000 is an integrated literacy software with a variety of features to support reading, writing, and studying.
 Text-to-speech (reads text aloud) is available in over 18 languages and dialects.
 Users can also customize reading rate, presentation, and text size (magnification).
 The software reads text aloud in Word, PDF, EPUB, RTF, Daisy, and on the web.
-Please complete this Kurzweil Request Form to ask that Disability Services activate a free subscription on your behalf.
+Please complete this Kurzweil Request Form to ask that Disability Services activate a subscription on your behalf.

 Dictation is a speech transcription technology that converts speech to text.
 Students may elect to use dictation to write papers, emails, reading notes, etc. Ensure you work in a quiet space and speak at a rate that allows accurate conversion into text.
 Practicing often will increase your familiarity with the software.